Entrepreneurs Fail as much as they Succeed

 They are not jack of all trades and masters of none, NO!
 They are jack of few trades and masters of some.
 Why?
 Because entrepreneurship is about using your passion to make a positive contribution for the benefit of others.
 Stop doing what everyone else can do and start doing what only you can do exceptionally well.
 Focus on your core areas of strength.

-4) Fear of failure (Risk-Averse)
+4) Fear of Failure (Risk-Averse)

+Nursing the fear of failure is another reason why entrepreneurs fail in business.
 Entrepreneurship is about unleashing your passion and creativity to do something that you truly care about.
 It doesn’t matter whether what you have in mind to create is popular or generally acceptable, what matters is that it mattered enough to you that you are willing to do whatever it takes to make your idea become a reality.

 The entrepreneur on the path to failure is the one who would never launch out because of the fear of failure, being laughed at, losing money, being called crazy etc. Daring the un-dared for the sake of making change happen is the essence of entrepreneurship and it means looking your fear in the eye and stepping out in spite of it.
 Don’t allow fear of failure hold you back, do the thing you fear and the death of fear is certain.